TiffanyJiayue/Capstone_GraduateStudy/DATASET.md

 # Dataset Descriptions

 This repository contains descriptions of three datasets used in analyzing member engagement, event participation, and trends for the Pittsburgh Technology Council.
+* The datasets used in this project are proprietary and were provided by the Pittsburgh Technology Council.
+Due to the sensitive nature of the data, the datasets are not included in this repository.
+However, detailed descriptions of the datasets are provided below to offer insight into their structure and variables, enabling others to replicate similar analyses with their own data.

 ## 1. Scorecard Dataset